Sit725-Team8/Dixit-Assignment-Group8/README.md

 Public/Webpages is where Sowmya's pages are however we also have another page in Public which should probavly be removed.

-Remaining:
+# Remaining:
-  Sowmya: Tweak UI, then help with testing etc...
+* Sowmya: Tweak UI, then help with testing etc...
-  Meshal: test and get rid of DB error
+* Meshal: test and get rid of DB error
-  Nemer: scripts and server
+* Nemer: scripts and server
-  Bryce: Scripts and server
+* Bryce: Scripts and server
-  Ruifeng: scripts and server
+* Ruifeng: scripts and server

-  STILL NEED TO IMPLEMENT SOCKET.IO NPM INTO ENVIRONMENT, MY ONE WAS ERROR PRONE